-A student who will make use of a Service Animal in campus housing must contact the College's Disability Services Coordinator and the Associate Dean of Students for Residence Life at least 30 days prior to bringing the animal to campus in order to register the intended use of the service animal so that the College can assure appropriate housing.
-Employees must contact Human Resources.
-The Service Animal must be vaccinated and wear current tags as required by state law and/or local ordinance.
-The Partner must provide documentation of the Service Animal's vaccinations and licensing if a Service Animal would need to live in campus housing; Disability Services and Residence Life need to approve the placement in campus housing.
+A person who will make use of a service animal in College housing must contact the College's Disabilities Services Coordinator or the Associate Dean of Students for Residence Life at least 20 days prior to bringing the animal to campus in order to register the intended use of the service animal so that the College can assure appropriate housing.
+The Service Animal must be vaccinated and licensed as required by state law and/or local ordinance.
+The Partner must provide documentation of the Service Animal's vaccinations and licensing if a Service Animal would need to live in campus housing; Disability Services and Residence Life needs to approve the placement in campus housing.